Cass Elliot: 1965–1968: The Mamas & the Papas

+With two female members, the New Journeymen needed a new name.
+According to Doherty, Elliot came up with the name The Mamas & the Papas.
 Elliot was known for her sense of humor and optimism, and was considered by many to be the most charismatic member of the group.
 Her powerful, distinctive voice was a major factor in their string of hits, including "California Dreamin', "Monday, Monday", and "Words of Love".
-She also performed the solo "Dream a Little Dream of Me" (credited on the label of the single as 'Featuring Mama Cass with the Mamas and the Papas'), which the group recorded in 1968 after learning about the death of Fabian Andre, one of the men who co-wrote it, whom Michelle Phillips had met years earlier.
+She also performed the solo "Dream a Little Dream of Me" (Note: Credited as "Featuring Mama Cass with the Mamas and the Papas"), which the group recorded in 1968 after learning about the death of Fabian Andre, one of the men who co-wrote it.
 Elliot's version is noteworthy for its contemplative pace, whereas many earlier recordings of "Dream a Little Dream of Me" (including one by Nat King Cole and another by Ozzie Nelson) had been up-tempo versions—the song having been written in 1931 as a dance tune.
-The Mamas and the Papas continued to record to meet the terms of their record contract until 1971.
+The Mamas & the Papas lasted from 1965 to 1968, with a brief reunion in 1971.

 1968–1973: Solo career

-After the breakup of the Mamas and the Papas, Elliot embarked on a solo singing career.
+After the breakup of The Mamas and & Papas, Elliot embarked on a solo singing career.
 Her most successful recording during this period was 1968's "Dream a Little Dream of Me" from her solo album of the same name, released by Dunhill Records, though it had originally been released earlier that year on the album The Papas & The Mamas.